helium/HIP/0097-eliminating-mobile-dao-location-assertion-fees.md

 Additionally, unlike Helium 5G Hotspots, Wi-Fi APs have the ability to self-assert their location through a third party vendor integrated within the Hotspot, which independently verifies the location.
 Eliminating the location assert fee will give deployers a more enjoyable user experience, as after the AP is onboarded, the location will automatically report any location changes to the blockchain without manual intervention.

-This HIP will be implemented in two (2) phases, which are noted below:
+This HIP will be implemented in three (3) phases, which are noted below:

 ### Phase 1
 Upon the passing of this HIP, the Helium Foundation will need to update the Helium multisig for the MOBILE Assertion Fee from 10 USD to 0 USD.